 Originally posted 20/10/2013

 Although I try, as a rule I’m not one for aesthetic neatness and elegance when baking.
 Despite numerous attempts, my piping is never up to scratch and my cookies are always sloppy and uneven (in fact, this is the primary reason I have still not yet plucked up the courage to have a go at posh French macarons despite having bought a packet of ground almonds for this purpose over a month ago).
-But I impressed myself with these lovely little biscuits which were a bit of a labour of love.
+But I impressed myself with these lovely little Custard Creams and Strawberry Milkshake Creams, which were a bit of a labour of love.
 The secret of their prettiness is that the dough barely puffs up at all during baking which means the biscuits keep their beautiful even shape.

-The pink strawberry milkshake creams were an original invention of mine – I simply followed the same recipe as I did for the custard creams but substituted the custard powder and vanilla extract for strawberry milkshake powder and strawberry extract respectively.
+The pink Strawberry Milkshake Creams were an original invention of mine – I simply followed the same recipe as I did for the Custard Creams but substituted the custard powder and vanilla extract for strawberry milkshake powder and strawberry extract respectively.
 The result was utterly delicious and I will definitely be making them again!

 If you don’t have the time or patience to make buttons, just use your favourite cookie cutters like I did for the mini stars and hearts below.
 To make a Bourbon cream-esque variation, you could substitute the custard/strawberry milkshake powder for chocolate milkshake powder or cocoa.

 The yellow Custard Creams were made using Edd Kimber’s fab recipe which can be found here, so I’m just going to post my recipe for my Strawberry Milkshake Creams.

 Strawberry Milkshake Creams